Gladiator II: Historical inaccuracy

+Shortly afterwards Macrinus declared himself emperor and his young son Diadumenianus (who is not depicted in the film) a co-emperor.
+Both Macrinus and his son were killed in Asia Minor (not in the outskirts of Rome as in the film) in 218 in their struggle to stay in power against the challenge from Elagabalus, a Syrian-born high-priest of a local Syrian sun god of the same name, who then became emperor.
+The film depicts Macrinus as being killed by the young Lucius Verus, the son of Lucilla, daughter of Marcus Aurelius.
+But this is not possible.
+The real-life Lucilla was the wife of Lucius Verus, co-emperor with Marcus Aurelius, his adoptive brother.
+She was born in 148 or 150, so by the time Severus died, she would have been 61 or 63 years old, much older than she is depicted in the film.
+One of her sons with Lucius Verus was also named Lucius Verus, as in the film.
+Lucilla had actually died some 20 years before the reign of Caracalla, being murdered on the orders of her brother, the then Emperor Commodus; her son Lucius had died in childhood.

-Caracalla, after becoming sole emperor, names his pet monkey as consul.
-There is no historical evidence of this happening.
-This was possibly inspired by the earlier Roman emperor Caligula, who according to Suetonius intended to name his horse Incitatus as consul.
+Caracalla, after becoming sole emperor, naming his pet as consul was possibly inspired by the earlier Roman emperor Caligula, who according to Suetonius intended to name his horse Incitatus as consul.

 An idea that is presented in both Gladiator films is the branding of gladiators.
 This myth comes from an incorrect interpretation of the sacramentum of gladiators, which when translated into English means "I swear to let myself be burned" (bonded, punished, and killed with fire).
 The way this should be interpreted is more of a reference to combat than an actual mark that would identify you as a gladiator.
 However, this practice of marking did happen but only to slaves attempting to escape from their masters.
 Slaves running away from their masters were considered robbers because Romans believed when a slave tried running away from his master, he was "stealing himself" from his owner, so they would mark him so people would know he is a slave if he tried to run away again.

 There is no historical record of a Roman general named Acacius.
 The Roman co-emperors Caracalla and Geta were of mixed Arab, Italic, Libyan and Punic descent, but the actors who played them are not.